A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 Specifically, PSI (Page Speed Insights) helps you measure Core Web Vitals metrics, such as Largest Contentful Paint, Total Blocking Time, Cumulative Layout Shift, Interaction to Next Paint, Time to First Byte, and Speed Index—more on how to fix Core Web Vitals in WordPress site down this post.

-It is a powerful and helpful website page speed testing tool to find technical errors affecting your site speed and performance, then leverage its recommendations to fix and improve the page/website.
+It is a powerful and helpful website page speed testing tool that helps identify technical errors affecting your site’s speed and performance.
+Then it provides recommendations to fix and improve the page or website.

 GTmetrix